 Seven years later they find the remnants of a large Roman villa a few hundred meters from the coffin.
 One of the many that are found in the surrounds of Simpelveld, where the Romans lived a long time ago.

 And due to the reliefs in the coffin of the Lady of Simpelveld, we know what the furniture of such a villa looks like.
 They are made of wood and wood does not last such a long time.
 So her coffin does not only tells something about her.
 But also about her house, her style of living, and her status.

 Restoration of the grave of Simpelveld

-Wearing jewelry is not only the emotion and memories of the person who gave us the jewelry, but we also want to look astonishing with it.
+Wearing jewelry is not only the emotion and memories of the person who gave us the jewelry.
+In this sense jewelry is important.
+But we also want to look astonishing with it.
 Do you know what jewelry looks best on you?
-Do you know what jewelry accentuates your best features and maybe camouflage your minor ones?
+Do you know what jewelry accentuates your best features and maybe camouflages your minor ones?

 FlorenceJewelshop published a brand new PDF with all the answers to the questions above, and much more.
 It is free of charge.
 Just let me know where I can send it to.